HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 translators: []
 stefanjudis_bio: Stefan Judis fell in love with Frontend development ten years ago, and learns in public on his <a hreflang="en" href="https://www.stefanjudis.com/blog/">blog</a> and <a hreflang="en" href="https://webweekly.email/">newsletter</a>.
 eeeps_bio: <a href="https://ericportis.com">Eric Portis</a> is a Web Platform Advocate at <a hreflang="en" href="https://cloudinary.com/">Cloudinary</a>.
 results: https://docs.google.com/spreadsheets/d/1Q2ITOe6ZMIXGKHtIxqK9XmUA1eQBX9CLQkxarQOJFCk/
 featured_quote: Images on the web are getting bigger.
 Whether you're counting image pixels or layout dimensions, the numbers are going up.
 So even though we also saw an increase in compression ratios—driven in part by increased adoption of modern image formats—total image byte sizes are going up, too.
 featured_stat_1: 99.9%
-featured_stat_label_1: Pages that generated at least one image request.
+featured_stat_label_1: Pages that requested at least one image resource.
 featured_stat_2: 32%
-featured_stat_label_2: Increase in video adoption since 2022
+featured_stat_label_2: Increase in video adoption since 2022.
 featured_stat_3: 1 in 5
-featured_stat_label_3: sizes attributes that are inaccurate enough to cause browsers to pick a suboptimal resource from the srcset
+featured_stat_label_3: Inaccurate `sizes` attributes.
 doi: 10.5281/zenodo.14552631
 ---